lowercasename/homepage/src/blog/2022-05-04-undocumented-bin-collection-api.md

 secret - the location ID of my house.
 I wanted to upload this program to GitHub, and I didn't want secret codes and tokens to become public!
 So I borrowed a technique that's used a lot in Node.js programming - an .env file.
-This is a file that keeps environment variables, and doesn't get uploaded to GitHub!
+This is a file that keeps environment variables, and doesn't get uploaded to GitHub.

 ```
 # .env